GSA-TTS/identity-handbook/_articles/annual-certificate-rotation.md

 The certificates are issued to create an overlap period of about a month, during which all partners using SAML should migrate at their convenience to the new endpoint URLs for the current year.

-The 202X certificates for `idp.int.identitysandbox.gov` and `secure.login.gov` each expire on April 1st the next year.
-So the transition from 2021 to 2022 endpoints should take place in February or March 2022.
+The 20XX certificates for `idp.int.identitysandbox.gov` and `secure.login.gov` each expire on April 1st the next year.
+So the transition from 2021 to 2022 endpoints should take place starting in January of 2022 and resolving around April 2022.

 Please refer to the developer documentation for more details: <https://developers.login.gov/saml/>

+Rotating the certificates happens in two phases: first adding the new certificates (should happen around Jan 1), then retiring the old certificates once partners have switched over (should happen around April-June).

 ## Steps to add the new SAML certificate:
-1. Contact DevOps to create a ticket to generate the SAML 202X key and cert.
+1. Contact DevOps to create a ticket to generate the SAML 20XX key and cert.
     - Cert/Key get generated and saved to a secure S3 bucket
     - Certificate passphrases are saved to a Google sheet (limited distribution)
     - A PR in the `identity-devops` repo to copy the new cert down to new instances via Chef is created and merged.
     - Follow up to ensure the new key and cert have been pushed all the way to new production instances.
     - Ensure that the new certificate expires on April 1st the next year.
         - `openssl x509 -in saml20xx.crt -text -noout`
-2. Update reference to the new 202X cert in secrets saml_endpoint_configs:
+2. Update reference to the new 20XX cert in secrets saml_endpoint_configs:
     - You will need to append the new certificate to saml_endpoint_configs in the secrets file in `dev`, `int`, `staging` and `prod` environments.
         - Do not update the configs until you have confirmed that the certs have been pushed to instances in that env (see above).
     - Get access to the new certificate's passphrase from the engineer who generated the new certs (e.g., via a shared Google doc)